-In very rare cases, a Registering Officer may have a concern about the mental capacity of one or both of the couple to enter into a marriage or that the marriage itself is forced or a sham marriage.
-He or she should seek the support of Elders in the meeting as soon as s/he has this concern, and contact the Recording Clerk's Office.
-The Guide for Authorised Persons, referred to in 5.2.1 gives guidance on how to proceed in such cases. (www.gov.uk/government/publications/a-guide-for-authorised-persons)
+In very rare cases, a registering officer may have a concern about the mental capacity of one or both of the couple to enter into a marriage or that the marriage itself is forced or a sham marriage.
+The registering officer should seek the support of elders in the meeting as soon as they have this concern, and contact the Recording Clerk's Office.
+The Guide for Authorised Persons, referred to in 5.2.1, gives guidance on how to proceed in such cases (www.gov.uk/government/publications/a-guide-for-authorised-persons).

-14. Marriages when one or both parties are resident outside Great Britain
+14. Marriages when one or both of the couple are resident outside Great Britain

-Great care needs to be exercised in cases where it is not possible for the registering officer to interview either party before the wedding.
+Great care needs to be exercised in cases where it is not possible for the registering officer to interview either of the couple before the wedding.
 In some cases it may be possible to consult with the clerk of the appropriate yearly meeting to ask for the names of suitable Friends to interview the applicant(s) or conduct a meeting for clearness.
 The Recording Clerk's Office should be contacted for advice at an early stage when such a marriage is planned.

-Do note that Northern Ireland, the Isle of Man and the Channel Islands are not part of Great Britain.
+Note that Northern Ireland, the Isle of Man and the Channel Islands are not part of Great Britain.
 If anyone getting married is normally resident in any of these places, then they should seek advice about the civil steps they need to follow.